amtoaer

 Simple Experience#

-Referring to the official generics documentation, we can easily write a method that sums any slice that can be added:
+Referring to the official generics documentation, we can easily write a method that sums any addable slice:

 image-20211224190117034

-Since Go's toolchain has not been updated to adapt to the new syntax, vscode will show a syntax error.
+Since Go's toolchain has not been updated to support the new syntax, vscode will show syntax errors.
 However, the actual output of the program matches the expected result.

 In-Depth Understanding#

-Many people may want to further understand the syntax and usage of Go's new generics.
-Unfortunately, it seems that the official documentation only provides the simple documentation mentioned in the previous section, without more detailed explanations.
+Many people probably want to further understand the syntax and usage of Go's new generics.
+Unfortunately, it seems that the official documentation only provides the simple documentation mentioned earlier and does not provide a more detailed explanation.
 Currently, I have only found some third-party generic examples.
 If you are interested, you can read the code to deepen your understanding.

 Personal Thoughts#

 Perhaps due to the lack of documentation, just looking at the examples makes it difficult for me to imagine the practical use of generics.
-What I wanted to try the most after getting generics was to implement sorting for slices of multiple types, that is, to implement sort.Interface in batches:
+What I wanted to try most after getting generics was to implement sorting for slices of multiple types, that is, implementing sort.Interface in bulk:

 type Interface interface {